SegunAwe05/SegunAwe05/README.md

 Hello I am Segun Awe,

 I am Intrested in App development, working with data, and sports.

 I am a information Science student at the Univeristy Of Maryland expected to graduate May 2024.

-I am currently looking for a SwiftUI iOS dev internship for the summer of 2022.
+I am currently looking for a iOS dev internship for the summer of 2023.

 You can reach me at segunawe05@gmail.com.

 <!---